 The Moab 2 is a great choice for cool weather hikes.

 The lacing system consists of thick laces that feed through four eyelets of webbing with a fifth set of plastic eyelets at the top of the shoe.
 We loved the soft padding of the tongue, which allowed us to secure the laces tight without cutting into the bridge of our feet.
 Our heels felt nice and snug in the heel box as well.

 Reviewer Ross Robinson ties a knot in the traditional lacing system of the Moab 2.

 These shoes didn't do much to absorb impact when dropping down onto rocks from above, and they also didn't breathe well.
 They are also warmer than most hiking shoes.
 The Targhee II also failed to breathe well, but provided better foot protection and overall comfort.
 The membrane-less Juxt was the best breather of the bunch.

 The Moab 2 is a relative heavyweight, weighing 2 lb.
 5.4 oz.
 This model has a similar build to popular hiking boots and weighs as much as some of them.
-Great performance for a lower weight than these shoes is possible, such as in the HOKA ONE ONE Tor Summit WP.
+Great performance for a lower weight than these shoes is very possible, as several pairs we tested fall below the weight of this model.
 If weight isn't an issue, the Keen Targhee II offers more stability and support for just an ounce more.

 The robust build of the Moab 2 leads to a heavier weight that most other models reviewed.